-8.1.
-You may incur extra costs when studying, such as for a computer, internet access, travel to tutorials, and set books.
+- 6.29.
+You may incur extra costs when studying, such as for a computer, internet access, travel to tutorials and set books.
 This list is not exhaustive.
 Financial help may be available for low-income students.
-Contact your Student Support Team, see the Study costs funding page or SFNI website for more information.
+Contact your Student Support Team or see the Study costs funding page for more information. - 6.30.

-- 8.2.
 If you register for a module with a residential school, you are responsible for any additional expenses you may incur to attend.
 This includes the cost of travel to the residential school, accommodation and meals provided during attendance at the residential school.
-You will be informed of any extra costs during registration and told when and how this must be paid. - 8.3.
+You will be informed of any extra costs during registration and told when and how these must be paid. - 6.31.
 Students studying Science modules with a residential school may be required to contact an external provider directly to book their place and make payment.
-Further information is available on the module description on the online prospectus. - 8.4.
+Further information is available on the module description on the online prospectus.

+6.32.
 You do not need to pay a fee for your resit examinations, postponed resit examinations, or for resubmitting your End-of-Module Assessments.

-Related Policies and Legislation
+Related policies and legislation

 - Assessment Banking Rules

 - Attendance and Participation Policy

 - Changing Your Study Plans Policy

 - Conditions of Registration

+- Fee Status Policy

 - Equality and Diversity Statement

-- Fee Status Policy

 - Refund and Compensation Policy

 - Safonau'r Gymraeg (Welsh Language Standards)

 - Student Charter

 - Student Complaints and Appeals Procedure

 - Student Debt Policy

 - Student Protection Plan